mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 continue replication.
 This is an issue if the master has changed and the new master does not have *log_slave_updates* on.

+### External master support

+The monitor detects if a server in the cluster is replicating from an external master (a server that is not monitored by the monitor).
+If the replicating server is the cluster master server, then the cluster itself is considered to have an external master.

+If a failover/switchover happens, the new master server is set to replicate from the cluster external master server.
+The usename and password for the replication are defined in `replication_user` and `replication_password`.
+The address and port used are the ones shown by `SHOW ALL SLAVES STATUS` on the old cluster master server.
+In the case of switchover, the old master also stops replicating from the external server to preserve the topology.

+After failover the new master is replicating from the external master.
+If the failed old master comes back online, it is also replicating from the external server.
+To normalize the situation, either have *auto_rejoin* on or manually execute a rejoin.
+This will redirect the old master to the current cluster master.

 ### Configuration parameters

 #### `auto_failover`